E3V3A/MMM-FlightsAbove/README.md

 #### Credits

 Most grateful thanks to:
-* @raywo - for clarifying and fixing the API response mechanism
+* [raywo](https://github.com/raywo/) - for clarifying and fixing the API response mechanism
-* @tbbear - for clarifying JS Promises
+* [tbbear](https://github.com/tbbear/) - for helping and clarifying JS Promises

 #### License